Please read the information below carefully. Questions may be directed to Stuart Palmer.

 Evidence: At the end of the semester students are responsible for submitting evidence of their completed Honors Thesis to the Honors Program.
 Students will be contacted with instructions on how to submit their evidence.
 This evidence is required in order to count the Honors Thesis as an Honors Learning Experience to fulfill Honors Program participation requirements.
 The Honors Program will archive this evidence in the student's digital portfolio.

 The Honors Program is not evaluating the evidence; Faculty Supervisors are responsible for evaluating the student's performance and submitting a grade.
 Faculty Supervisors will also have the opportunity to provide comments about the student's performance that will be archived with the student's evidence.

-Fall 2017: View, complete, and submit the Honors Thesis Form to initiate the registration process.
+Summer or Fall 2018: View, complete, and submit the Honors Thesis Form to initiate the registration process.